HubTou/PyLists4C/DOC.md

   * [STRING](DOC.md#string-type)s (C language \0 terminated character arrays),
   * sub-LISTs,
   * and user defined, self contained (that is to say, without pointers) STRUCTs.
-* As the size of user defined STRUCTs is unknown (and furthermore can be of variable size inside a same LIST) and STRINGS can be allocated to larger character arrays than their current content, we need a **size** variable to keep track of the space allocated to store the *value*.
+* As the size of user defined STRUCTs is unknown (and furthermore can be of variable size inside a same LIST) and STRINGS can be allocated to larger character arrays than their current content, we also need a **size** variable to keep track of the space allocated to store the *value*.
   * If you use multiple kinds of STRUCTs in the same LIST, it is advised to start each of these STRUCTs with a fixed length field indicating its sub type.
 * As all *elements* should have the same memory size, we use pointers for all *values*, not just STRINGs, LISTs and STRUCTS.
 Thus we need a **pValue** variable to point to the *value* of each *element*.
-* Being a pointer to a void, you'll either have to:
-  * cast it to a pointer to a known type, and then take its value before use.<br>For example, assuming you want to retrieve a "short" value, do: \*((short\*) element -> pValue)
-  * or, more simply, use a [listValueXXX()](DOC.md#listvaluexxx) "getter" for the type you expect.<br>To continue the previous example, do: listValueShort(element)

 ### ELEMENT type
 An alias for a pointer to a LIST, defined like this: